anhnguyendepocen/QMSS_in_R/README.md

 Installing the QMSS package
 =======

-While connected to the internet run the following three lines of code in R to download the "devtools" package, load the "devtools" package, and use the install_github function to install the QMSS package.
+While connected to the internet run the following three lines of code in R to download the "devtools" package, load the "devtools" package, and use the install_github function to install the QMSS package:

 install.packages("devtools", dependencies = TRUE)